-For a while the Soviet-Afghan War was seen as the Beginning of the End of the Soviet Union, and while there may still be something to that, I suspect we’d think of it a bit differently nowadays.
-The plucky Mujahideen who earned America’s support and admiration for their brave fight against the Communist Menace eventually became–well, some of them became–al-Qaeda, and, well, we stopped supporting and admiring them.
+For a while the Soviet-Afghan War was seen as the Beginning of the End of the Soviet Union, and while that may still be a fair description, I suspect we’d think of it a bit differently nowadays.
+The plucky Mujahideen who earned America’s support and admiration for their brave fight against the Communist Menace eventually became–well, some of them became–al-Qaeda, and, for obvious reasons, we stopped supporting and admiring them.

-There’s no way we’re covering the whole nine year-long war here, but we can talk about what led up to Moscow’s decision to invade its small southern neighbor and set a whole lot of, in hindsight, pretty bad shit in motion.
-I’m cheating a little bit here, because from a technical standpoint the invasion began on December 24, when the first Soviet troops started arriving in Kabul, or at least on December 25, when Russian forces crossed the border between Afghanistan and Turkmenistan.
+There’s no way we’re covering the whole nine year-long war in this one post, but we can talk about what led up to Moscow’s decision to invade its small southern neighbor and, in hindsight, set a whole lot of pretty bad shit in motion.
+I’m cheating a little bit here, because technically the invasion began on December 24, when the first Soviet troops started arriving in Kabul, or at least on December 25, when Russian forces crossed the border between Afghanistan and Turkmenistan.
 But it was December 27 when those forces seized control of major government buildings across the capital and the war was really on.
 So I’m going with December 27.

-A PDPA leader named Mir Akbar Khyber was killed on April 17, 1978, and Taraki immediately accused Daoud’s secret police, though interestingly some members of Parcham said that Khyber may have been killed by his Khalq rival, Amin.
-The actual assassin isn’t all that relevant; what is relevant is that a whole lot of Afghans believed Taraki and they began protesting.
+A PDPA leader named Mir Akbar Khyber was killed on April 17, 1978, and Taraki immediately accused Daoud’s secret police of carrying out a hit, though interestingly some members of Parcham said that Khyber may have been killed by his Khalq rival, Amin.
+The actual assassin isn’t all that relevant.
+What is relevant is that a whole lot of Afghans believed Taraki and they began protesting.
 Daoud ordered a crackdown, but his position very quickly became untenable and he was executed by opposition fighters in the early morning hours of April 28.
 The PDPA now controlled Afghanistan, and Taraki was named president and prime minister with Amin serving as deputy PM.
 This event is known as the Saur Revolution, because it took place during the second month of the Iranian year, which in Dari (the Persian dialect spoken in much of Afghanistan) is Saur.

 Taraki’s government took a few months to collect itself, then set about pissing off as many people as it could in as short a time as possible.
 It announced economic reforms that were incongruous with most people’s conception of Islamic law and were very out of step with Afghan tradition.
 It announced plans to protect women’s and minority rights.
 It changed the flag from the traditional Islamic color green to red.
 And it purged Parcham members from the party.
 In short, if you were an Islamist or a social conservative or a moderate socialist or a landowner, Taraki gave you reason to be angry.
 And people began to revolt en masse.
 The army, whose support had been essential to the PDPA takeover, said “uh, we didn’t sign on for this shit” and abandoned Taraki.
 Eventually, in September 1979, Amin abandoned Taraki too, and had the president executed.